 Employers are eligible for the Family Leave Act Tax Credit if they:

 The credit is equal to 12.5% of the wages that are paid to qualifying employees on family and medical leave during the tax year.
-The credit increases incrementally if you pay employees more than half of their wages during leave.
+The credit increases incrementally if you pay employees more than half of their wages during their leave.
 The maximum credit is 25% of wages for businesses that cover 100% of an employee’s salary during leave.

 Keep in mind that if you claim the Family Leave Act Tax Credit, the amount of the credit will offset any deduction that you take for employee wages.
-This credit was offered for only two tax years (2018 and 2019), and the upcoming 2019 tax year is the last year that you can take advantage of it.
+This credit was offered for only two tax years (2018 and 2019), and the 2019 tax year is the last year that you can take advantage of it.

 The Work Opportunity Tax Credit incentivizes companies to hire employees from the following underserved populations: